-How will the BID be developed?
+How was the BID developed?

-Conwy County Council’s Bay Life representatives have appointed BID specialists, Partnerships for Better Business Ltd (pfbb UK), to work with them to help develop a BID.
+Conwy County Council’s Bay Life representatives appointed BID specialists, Partnerships for Better Business Ltd (pfbb UK), to work with them to help develop a BID.

 • what improvements businesses in the area would like to make,

 • why people visit the area and what would encourage them to visit more and stay longer.

 A business plan was developed and business representatives and the local authority were lead through the legal requirements to create the framework for the BID.

 A BID would come into being if a majority of ratepayers in a designated area approved them through a vote.
 This would enable businesses to have a direct role in deciding what improvements should be made in their local area.
 After five years, the businesses will re-vote on whether they want the BID to continue and what they want to improve over the next five years.

 The development of the BID was funded by Conwy County Council who invested £30,000 in this process.